ShenChiaYing/plot_touch/README.md

 # plot_touch
-plot touch test \n
+# plot touch test
-two dots moving on the screen \n some bugs in the program
+# two dots moving on the screen
+# some bugs in the program